 New York Personal Injury Lawyer

-If you’ve been injured in White Plains or Westchester County due to someone else’s negligence, you may be entitled to compensation for medical bills, lost wages, and pain and suffering.
-Billy Cooper Law has represented injury victims across Westchester County for over 60 years, recovering $9 million for a catastrophic burn injury, $6 million for police misconduct resulting in triplegia, $2.4 million in a wrongful death case, $2 million in a construction accident, and $850,000 in an auto accident.
-Led by trial attorney William H. Cooper (Super Lawyers 2024–2025) and bilingual attorney Anieska J. Garcia, the firm represents clients on a contingency basis.
-Most personal injury claims in New York must be filed within three years under CPLR § 214.
-Call (914) 809-9945 for a free consultation.
+If you’ve been injured in White Plains, Westchester County, or elsewhere in New York because someone else acted carelessly, you may be entitled to compensation for medical bills, lost wages, pain and suffering, and other losses.
+Billy Cooper Law has represented injury victims across Westchester County for more than 60 years, with results including $9 million for a catastrophic burn injury, $6 million for police misconduct resulting in triplegia, $2.4 million in a wrongful death case, $2 million in a construction accident case, and $850,000 in a motor vehicle accident case.

 What Should You Do After an Injury in White Plains or Westchester?

-The first decisions you make after an injury don’t just affect your health.
+The first decisions you make after an injury do not just affect your health.
 They shape your entire legal case.

 Start with medical care.
 If the injury is serious, Westchester Medical Center in Valhalla is the region’s only ACS-verified Level I Adult Trauma Center, treating 6,974 adult trauma patients in 2024.
-It’s where the most complex injuries—brain trauma, spinal cord damage, internal bleeding—are handled.
+It is where the most complex injuries, including brain trauma, spinal cord damage, and internal bleeding, are handled.
 For less critical injuries, White Plains Hospital is often the most practical option.
 Children are treated at Maria Fareri Children’s Hospital, a Level I pediatric trauma center that saw 2,527 injured children in 2024.

 Once medical care is addressed, protect your position:

-• Take photos of the scene, vehicles, hazards, or conditions
+- Take photos of the scene, vehicles, hazards, or dangerous conditions

-• Contact a lawyer before dealing with insurers
+- Contact a lawyer before dealing extensively with insurers

-Insurance companies begin evaluating your case immediately.
-The difference between a documented claim and an underdeveloped one often comes down to what happens in the first 24–72 hours.
+Insurance companies begin evaluating a case immediately.
+The difference between a documented claim and an underdeveloped one often comes down to what happens in the first 24 to 72 hours.

 Why Choose Billy Cooper Law for Your Injury Case?

 Choosing a personal injury lawyer is not just about credentials.
-It’s about whether the firm knows how to build and win serious cases.
+It is about whether the firm knows how to build and win serious cases.

-Billy Cooper Law brings together three elements that rarely exist in the same place.
+Billy Cooper Law brings together three things that do not often exist in the same place.

-There is the legal foundation.
-The firm’s history traces back to Marvin A. Cooper, who helped draft New York’s No-Fault Insurance Law (Article 51, 1973).
-That law still governs how every car accident case in New York is handled today.
-Understanding not just how the law works—but why it was written the way it was—matters.
+First, there is the legal foundation.
+The firm’s history traces back to Marvin A. Cooper, who helped draft New York’s No-Fault Insurance Law in 1973.
+That law still shapes how every car accident case in New York is handled today.
+Understanding not just how the law works, but why it was written the way it was, matters.

-There is the trial experience.
-William H. Cooper, lead counsel, is a Super Lawyers honoree (2024–2025) who has secured over $41 million in verdicts and settlements.
-He is not a settlement-only attorney.
-He prepares cases for trial from day one.
+Second, there is the trial experience.
+William H. Cooper is a Super Lawyers honoree for 2024 and 2025 who has secured more than $41 million in verdicts and settlements.
+He is not a settlement-only lawyer.
+He prepares cases for trial from the start.

-There is also accessibility and trust.
-Anieska J. Garcia, Esq., provides bilingual representation, ensuring Spanish-speaking clients are not navigating a complex legal system alone.
+Third, there is accessibility and trust.
+Anieska J. Garcia provides bilingual representation, helping Spanish-speaking clients navigate a legal system that is hard enough without a language barrier.

-• $9 million — catastrophic burn injury involving amputation of the dominant hand (Westchester County)
+- $9 million for a catastrophic burn injury involving amputation of the dominant hand in Westchester County

-• $6 million — police misconduct resulting in triplegia (Bronx County)
+- $6 million for police misconduct resulting in triplegia in Bronx County

-• $2.4 million — wrongful death involving a commercial vehicle collision (New York County)
+- $2.4 million in a wrongful death case involving a commercial vehicle collision in New York County

-• $2 million — construction accident with severe orthopedic injuries (Rockland County)
+- $2 million in a construction accident case involving severe orthopedic injuries in Rockland County

-• $850,000 — motor vehicle accident involving chronic pain and knee injury (Bronx County)
+- $850,000 in a motor vehicle accident case involving chronic pain and knee injury in Bronx County

 Every case is handled on a contingency basis.
 No upfront fees.
 No legal fee unless compensation is recovered.